Utilitarianism: Pre-modern formulations

-The importance of happiness as an end for humans has long been recognized.
-Forms of hedonism were put forward by Aristippus and Epicurus; Aristotle argued that eudaimonia is the highest human good; and Augustine wrote that "all men agree in desiring the last end, which is happiness."
-Happiness was also explored in depth by Thomas Aquinas, in his Summa Theologica.
-Meanwhile, in medieval India, the 8th Century Indian philosopher Śāntideva was one of the earliest proponents of utilitarianism, writing that we ought "to stop all the present and future pain and suffering of all sentient beings, and to bring about all present and future pleasure and happiness."
+The importance of happiness as an end for humans has long been argued.
+Forms of hedonism were put forward by the ancient Greek philosophers Aristippus and Epicurus.
+Aristotle argued that eudaimonia is the highest human good.
+Augustine wrote that "all men agree in desiring the last end, which is happiness".
+The idea that conduct should to be judged by its consequences also existed within the ancient world.
+Consequentialist theories were first developed by the ancient Chinese philosopher Mozi, who proposed a system that sought to maximize benefit and eliminate harm.

-Different varieties of consequentialism also existed in the ancient and medieval world, like the state consequentialism of Mohism or the political philosophy of Niccolò Machiavelli.
 Mohist consequentialism advocated communitarian moral goods, including political stability, population growth, and wealth, but did not support the utilitarian notion of maximizing individual happiness.

+Utilitarian ideas can also be found in the work of medieval philosophers.
+In medieval India, the 8th-century philosopher Śāntideva wrote that humanity ought "to stop all the present and future pain and suffering of all sentient beings, and to bring about all present and future pleasure and happiness."
+In medieval Europe, happiness was explored in depth by Thomas Aquinas in his Summa Theologica.
+During the Renaissance, one author whose work incorporated consequentialist ideas was the political philosopher Niccolò Machiavelli.